-The first tier consists of the seven (7) Arraignment on the Information (AOI) dockets of JJ., Margie R. Braxton, William Leo Cahalan, Gershwin A. Drain, Robert L. Evans, John Patrick O'Brien, Harvey F. Tennen and Presiding Judge Karen Fort Hood.
+The first tier consists of six (6) Arraignment on the Information (AOI) dockets of JJ., Margie R. Braxton, William Leo Cahalan, James R. Chylinski, Robert L. Evans, Harvey F. Tennen and Presiding Judge Karen Fort Hood.
 All criminal cases, except capital cases and the noncapital offenses of manslaughter (MCL 750.321), assault with intent to do great bodily harm less than murder (MCL 750.84) with a felony firearm (MCL 750.227b), and negligent homicide (MCL 750.324), are assigned to an AOI docket.
 At the AOI, parties may negotiate a plea.
-If a plea agreement cannot be reached, the AOI judge retains the case for trial if there is no jury demand.
-If a jury demand is made, a blind draw to a trial docket must be conducted within 21 days of the AOI date, or the AOI judge retains the case.
+If a plea agreement cannot be reached, the AOI judge may retain the case for trial if there is no jury demand or blind draw the case to a trial docket.
+If a jury demand is made, a blind draw to a trial docket must be conducted within twentyone (21) days of the AOI date, unless the time has been extended by the Presiding Judge.
+A case assigned outside of the time limits for the blind draw, unless approved by the Presiding Judge.